MPLew-is/apache-config/ReadMe.markdown

 ### Basic overview of commands ###

-- `apache-config --help` prints a help message explaining the purpose of the script
+- `apache-config help` prints a help message explaining the purpose of the script

-	- `apache-config --help --verbose` prints even more help text
+	- `apache-config help --verbose` prints even more help text

+- `apache-config check` checks that `apache-config` has been installed, exiting with a non-zero status if not

 - `apache-config install` sets up the needed directories and configuration files

 	- Please be aware, this command adds a few lines at the end of your existing `httpd.conf` file, but they can be removed easily if you ever want to uninstall

+- `apache-config list {type} {status}` lists all files with the given type and status

+	- The supported statuses are:

+		- `enabled`: any currently-enabled files

+		- `available`: any files in the "{type}-available" directory

+		- `disabled`: any files in the "{type}-available" directory that are not enabled

 - `apache-config enable {type} {name}` symlinks a file from an "available" folder into an "enabled" folder, from where Apache will include it